CivicActions/ssp-toolkit/docs/ssp.md

 #### CivicActions Responsibility

-System documentation is backed up from the Git repository on a daily basis with a minimum two-week retention period and off-site storage.
+System documentation is backed up from the GitHub repository on a daily basis with a minimum two-week retention period and off-site storage.